Dario Gradi: Honours and tributes

-In January 1998, Gradi was awarded an MBE for services to football.
+In January 1998, Gradi was awarded an MBE for services to football, but was stripped of the award in 2023.
 In 2003 he was made an Honorary Freeman of the Borough of Crewe and Nantwich and in the same year was awarded an honorary doctorate by Loughborough University.

 In 2004, Gradi won the PFA Merit Award and was inducted into the English Football Hall of Fame for his services to football.
 In 2011 at the Football League Awards Gradi was again honoured by his peers as he won the 'Outstanding Contribution to League Football' for his work at Crewe.
 A street in Crewe, Dario Gradi Drive, is named in his honour.
 The winning school in the Surrey Schools Football Association's boys under-13s competition receive the Dario Gradi Trophy.

-UK football sexual abuse scandal
+Alleged involvement in UK football sexual abuse scandal

-On 16 November 2016, former Crewe defender Andy Woodward revealed that he had been the victim of child sexual abuse by former football coach Barry Bennell (convicted in 1998) at the club in the 1980s.
+On 16 November 2016, former Crewe defender Andy Woodward revealed that he had been the victim of child sexual abuse at the club in the 1980s by former coach Barry Bennell, who was convicted in 1998.
 Subsequently, six other individuals contacted the police, and on 22 November, The Guardian reported that Crewe teammate Steve Walters had been another of Bennell's victims.
-As Gradi had been manager at the time of the abuse, and as one attack was reported to have taken place at Gradi's home but without his knowledge, Gradi was pressed to "say more about what he knew and when."
+As Gradi had been manager at the time of the abuse, and as one attack was reported to have taken place at Gradi's home but without his knowledge, Gradi was pressed to say more about what he knew, and when.
 On 24 November, Gradi released a statement saying he knew nothing of Bennell's crimes: